 Recap: Blended Listening is About People and Process First

-What will it take to bring blended listening to your company?
+What will it take to bring blended listening to your company and your digital marketing analytics?
 It could start with food and beverages for your connected marketing teams and functions once a week.
 Buy a few pizzas and some beverages, and ask everyone to bring in that week’s customer-focused data for everyone to share.
 Once teams get a taste of sharing data (especially in a way that benefits them), blended listening will take root and you’ll take your first step towards dramatically improved marketing impact.

 Need help with your marketing data and analytics?